ginnyintifa/PTMscape/README.md

 ### Crosstalk analysis

 Let us assume that we analyze positive crosstalk events between methylationK and phosphorylationS.
-The output file will be **sample_ps_ubi_positive_test.sv**.
+The output file will be **sample_ps_ubi_positive_test.tsv**.

 ```{r, eval = F}